Dorothy Usner's naughty photographs

 During a slump period he took a window in the heart of Sydney, dressed it in the most expensive fabrics, and placed only four photographs under a spotlight in the centre of it.
 This cost £400.
 Soon Walter felt big enough to shock the locals.
 He made a picture of the actress Dorothy Usner as "Spring", in a drape so fine and transparent that she was completely nude.
 Sydney had never seen anything like this before and despite the sermons preached about it they enjoyed it.
 This show cost Walter only £42.How much of this tale is true?

-Dorothy Usner as Lucy in The Rivals Image courtesy of the National Library of Australia
+Dorothy Usner as Lucy in The Rivals (Not naughty) Image courtesy of the National Library of Australia

 |